About this tool

 Storage layout is one of the most common reasons upgradeable contracts go wrong in production.
 Bring the design for a focused review.

-Each storage slot in the EVM is 32 bytes and costs gas to read or write.
-Solidity packs multiple smaller variables into one slot when they declare consecutively.
+- Solidity storage layout is the mapping from declared state variables to 32 byte storage slots in the EVM.
+Each slot costs gas to read or write.
+Solidity packs multiple smaller variables into one slot when they are declared consecutively.
 Bad ordering leaves slots half empty and adds slot reads, which costs real gas at scale.
-Storage layout also matters for upgradeable contracts because adding or reordering variables changes which slot existing data lives in.
+Layout also matters for upgradeable contracts because adding or reordering variables changes which slot existing data lives in.

-Solidity packs variables in declaration order.
+- Solidity packs state variables in declaration order.
 If the next variable fits in the remaining bytes of the current slot, it joins.
 Otherwise it starts a new slot.
-Dynamic types (string, bytes, mappings, dynamic arrays) always start a new slot and reserve the full 32 bytes because their data lives elsewhere in storage.
+Dynamic types such as string, bytes, mappings, and dynamic arrays always start a new slot and reserve the full 32 bytes because their actual data lives elsewhere in storage at a derived location.

-What is __gap and why do upgradeable contracts use it?
+- What is __gap and why do upgradeable contracts use it for storage?

-OpenZeppelin's upgradeable base contracts include uint256[50] private __gap at the end of each contract.
+- OpenZeppelin's upgradeable base contracts include uint256[50] private __gap at the end of each contract.
 The reserved slots let future versions add variables without colliding with downstream contracts that inherit from them.
-The pattern is essential when shipping UUPS or Transparent proxy contracts.
+The pattern is essential when shipping UUPS or Transparent proxy contracts where storage layout collisions break the deployed state in ways that are hard to recover.

-No. The tool models the layout based on the variable list you enter, applying the standard Solidity packing rules.
+- No. The tool models the layout based on the variable list you enter, applying the standard Solidity packing rules.
 For real compiler output, run forge inspect ContractName storageLayout in Foundry, or hardhat compile with the --storage-layout flag in Hardhat.
-This tool is for planning and teaching, not the source of truth for a deployed contract.
+This visualizer is for planning, teaching, and quick verification, not the source of truth for a deployed contract.

 Related services and reading